sanskaryo/Data_Visualisation_Agent/README.md

-# 📊 GLA University Placement Data Analysis
+# 📊  Data Analysis and visualisation ai agent

-This project is a web application designed to analyze and visualize placement statistics for GLA University.
-It enables users to explore placement data, student performance, and company hiring trends through interactive charts and queries.
+This project is a web application designed to analyze and visualize csv and other files It enables users to explore placement data, student performance, and company hiring trends through interactive charts and queries.

 ---